yongjer/university-project/README.md

 1. Launch the ROS2 nodes
 2. Connect the necessary hardware
 3. Run the nav2 system
+## Warning
+This is a university project, the communication protocol is not well designed and ecrypted.
+Please do not use this project in a production environment.
 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv3 License and any later version - see the [LICENSE](LICENSE) file for details.